voriux/chrome-mink-driver/README.md

 ```

 The available options are documented here: https://chromedevtools.github.io/devtools-protocol/tot/Page/#method-printToPDF

+You can capture a screenshot with the `captueScreenshot` method.
+Options are documented here.

 Please note, it is recommended to start Chrome with the disable-extensions flag like: